What is Lightning? How does it affect a struck object?

 A typical example of a complete lightning and surge protection.

-- All metallic components of each building must be electrically bonded together and tied to an earth.
+– All metallic components of each building must be electrically bonded together and tied to the earth.

-- The earths of each building must also be tied together to reduce any voltage difference between the two buildings in the event of a lightning ground strike in close proximity to one of the buildings.
+– The earth of each building must also be tied together to reduce any voltage difference between the two buildings in the event of a lightning ground strike close to one of the buildings.

-- Earthing of structures and bonding of their earths together would be considered at the time of construction.
+– Earthing of structures and bonding of their earth together would be considered at the time of construction.

 – A surge diverter should be installed in the electrical switchboard of each building.
 Power to each electronic device should be protected by a surge filter either located in the power distribution board providing power to the device or located adjacent to the device as a free-standing component plugged into the nearest general purpose power outlet via a flexible lead.

-- Incoming telephone lines connected to the PABX should be protected by signal line protectors mounted in the main distribution frame where the incoming telephone lines are terminated and each extension line to a telephone in the other building should be protected in a similar way at the PABX end only.
-Due to the relatively low cost of the telephone handsets themselves, it would not be necessary to provide protection at the telephone handset end of the extension cables.
+– Incoming telephone lines connected to the PABX should be protected by signal line protectors mounted in the main distribution frame where the incoming telephone lines are terminated and each extension line to a telephone in the other building should be protected similarly at the PABX end only.
+Due to the relatively low cost of the telephone handsets themselves, it would not be necessary to protect the telephone handset end of the extension cables.

 – Data line protectors should be installed at the termination point of each computer connected to the local area network.